WordPress/gutenberg/docs/how-to-guides/javascript/README.md

-# How to use JavaScript with Gutenberg
+# How to use JavaScript with the Block Editor

 The Block Editor Handbook contains information on the APIs available for working with this new setup.
-The goal of this tutorial is to get you comfortable on how to use the API reference and snippets of code found within.
+The goal of this tutorial is to get you comfortable using the API reference and snippets of code found within.

 ### What is JavaScript